 BofA to refund Apple Pay customers charged twice

 SAN JOSE, CALIF.
-(AP) — Bank of America apologized Wednesday for a double-billing glitch that affected some customers who made purchases using Apple's new mobile payments service that Apple launched this week.
+(AP) — Bank of America apologized Wednesday for a double-billing glitch that affected some customers who made purchases with Apple Pay, the new mobile payments service that Apple launched this week.

-The glitch involved about 1,000 transactions and that all duplicate charges will be refunded, said Bank of America spokeswoman Tara Burke.
+The glitch involved about 1,000 transactions, and all duplicate charges will be refunded, said Bank of America spokeswoman Tara Burke.

-Apple says it was aware of the glitch, which it said affected "a very small number of Apple Pay users."
-The Cupertino, California-based company has not disclosed how many customers have used Apple Pay since it became available on Monday.
+Apple said "a very small number of Apple Pay users" were affected.
+The Cupertino, California-based computer maker has not disclosed how many customers have used Apple Pay since it became available on Monday.
 Chief Financial Officer Luca Maestri told The Associated Press earlier this week that "a lot of people" had signed up.